Bhimaa

 Bhimaa is a 2024 Indian Telugu-language fantasy action thriller film written and directed by A. Harsha and produced by K. K. Radhamohan.
 It stars Gopichand in a dual role as identical twin brothers along with Priya Bhavani Shankar, Malvika Sharma, Nassar, Naresh, Poorna, Vennela Kishore, Raghu Babu, Mukesh Tiwari, Chammak Chandra, Niharika Konidela and Rohini.
 The music was composed by Ravi Basrur with cinematography by Swamy J. Gowda and editing by Tammiraju.

 Bhimaa was released on 8 March 2024, coinciding with Maha Shivaratri.
 The film bombed at the box office.

 Plot

 SI Bhimaa has been transferred to a place called Mahendragiri in Karnataka, where the gangsters control the place.
 Bhimaa meets Vidya, a school teacher and a follower of Ayurvedic practitioner Ravindra Varma.
 One night, Bhimaa discovers a tanker engaged in the illicit transportation of young children, where he learns that Ravindra Varma has been conducting illegal experiments to invent Sanjeevini, a herbal plant which could revive a dead person.
 Bhimaa arrives at Ravindra Varma's hideout and tries to stop him, but Ravindra Varma holds Vidya and the children hostage.
 Ravindra Varma uses the opportunity and kills Bhimaa, Vidya and the children.
 Bhimaa's twin brother Ramaa, a temple priest, learns about Bhimaa's death and realized his mistake of not understanding Bhimaa.
-Bhimaa's spirit enters Ramaa, where he finds Ravindra Varma and kills him, thus avenging Vidya and the children's death.
+Bhimaa's spirit enters Ramaa, where he finds Ravindra Varma and kills him, thus avenging Vidya and the children's deaths.
+Two years later, Ramaa names his newborn child after Bhimaa.